billspat/ewxpwsdb/README.md

 This includes a simplistic `Dockerfile` to run the API server for giving out the data.
 It copies all files (including `/data` which is not needed except to init the db).

-The dockerfile does run but currently the server ("uvicorn") has a logging error and does not log properly (6/2024)
+### Building

 To build a new image (which has the architecture of the CPU on your computer, e.g. Intel for windows and ARM aka aarch for Mac), use

 `TAG=v0; docker buildx build -t ewxpwsdb:$TAG .`

-to run the api server using this new container:
+see the command below to run the api server using the container.
+You can't use a db url with 'localhost' since that's not local to docke.
+And change the TAG (v0) to the tag used to build the container

+### Running Docker

+The dockerfile does run but currently the server ("uvicorn") has a logging error and does not log properly (6/2024) One the server, or locally, create a new .env file to support docker with an exteral db url and cert locations, for example docker.env

-`source .env; TAG=v0; docker run -d -e EWXPWSDB_URL=$EWXPWSDB_URL -p 80:80 ewxpwsdb:$TAG`
+`docker run -d --env-file=docker.env -p 80:80 ewxpwsdb:v0`

-then in your browser open http://localhost/docs to see the API docs.
+The command attempts to use ssl.
+If you've create .pem files for SSL and included them into the docker build, then open then in your browser open https://localhost/docs to see the API docs, otherwise use `http`

 If you would like to use a different URL than the database usd for dev/test, add it to the .env file, for example